tomaszbujnowicz/frontie/README.md

 ## Components

 There are also some default Frontie components (styling and JS functionality) included in the package.
-You can easily remove / comment them in case you don't need them.
+You can easily remove / comment them out in case you don't need them.

 * Navbar
 * Button